Decoders Syntax

 type

-attribute corresponds to the one specified in the last label.
-If it is not specified, the default value is used.
+• The resulting value of type attribute corresponds to the one specified in the last label.
+If it is not specified, the default value will be used.

 regex

-Regular expressions are sequences of characters that define a pattern.
-Decoders use them to find words or other patterns within log messages.
+Regular expressions or regex are sequences of characters that define a pattern.
+Decoders use them to find words or other patterns into the rules.
 The decoder will only extract those fields that are contained within parentheses.

 An example is this regex that matches any numeral: